 ""The increase in alcohol-impaired driving episodes is probably due, at least in part, to the substantial increase in binge drinking episodes," stated one of the studies' authors.
 "Indeed, prevention efforts in the United States are likely to be of limited success unless they are coupled with efforts to also reduce the prevalence of binge drinking."

-What We Can Do to Prevent a Drunk Driving Crash In Texas
+What We Can Do to Prevent a Drunk Driving Accident In Texas

 While one person cannot stop every driver from drinking and driving, we can each pledge to stop a friend, a family member, before it's too late.
 Many do not want to risk an argument when insisting that a friend not get behind the wheel.
 However, you must ask yourself if your friends hurt pride is more important than saving their life.